‘Our ears were ringing’: Tongans describe harrowing volcano eruption, hours swimming at sea

 The most remarkable tale was that of Lisala Folau, a 57-year-old retired carpenter who told Kupu’s Broadcom radio station that he had been swept out to sea by the tsunami.

 Folau said he was painting his house on the island of Atata on Saturday when his brother warned him of the approaching wall of water.
-As 20-foot waves began hit his home, he climbed a tree to escape.
+As 20-foot waves began to hit his home, he climbed a tree to escape.
 He climbed down when he thought the waves had passed, only for an even larger wave to sweep away him and his nephew.

 “We floated at sea, just calling out to each other,” he said, according to a transcript of the interview posted online and verified by Kupu.
 “It was dark and we could not see each other."